 During most of adulthood, brain function is relatively stable.

 After a certain age, which varies from person to person, brain function declines.
 Some areas of the brain decrease in size by up to 1% per year in some people but without any loss of function.
 Thus, age-related changes only in brain structure do not always result in loss of brain function.
 However, a decrease in brain function with aging may result from numerous factors that include changes in brain chemicals (neurotransmitters), changes in nerve cells themselves, toxic substances that accumulate in the brain over time, changes in blood flow to the brain, and inherited changes.
 Different aspects of brain function may be affected at different times:

 Short-term memory and the ability to learn new material tend to be affected relatively early.

-Verbal abilities, including vocabulary and word usage, may begin to decline at about age 70.
+Verbal abilities, including vocabulary and word usage, may begin to decline later.

-Intellectual performance—the ability to process information (regardless of speed)—is usually maintained until about age 80 if no neurologic disorders are present.
+Intellectual performance—the ability to process information (regardless of speed)—is usually maintained if no underlying neurologic or vascular disorders are present.

 Reaction time and performance of tasks may become slower because the brain processes nerve impulses more slowly.

-As people age, the number of nerve cells in the brain usually decreases, although the number lost varies greatly from person to person, depending on the person’s health.
-Also, the remaining nerve cells function less well.
+As people age, the number of nerve cells Nerves The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more in the brain may decrease, although the number lost varies greatly from person to person, depending on the person’s health.
+In addition, some types of memory are more vulnerable to loss, such as memory that holds information temporarily (short-term memory).
 However, the brain has certain characteristics that help compensate for these losses.

 Redundancy: The brain has more cells than it needs to function normally.
 Redundancy may help compensate for the loss of nerve cells that occurs with aging and disease.